Scalable learning of macroscopic stochastic dynamics: METHODOLOGY

 which is the average of $\bphi(\bx_{t+\delta t, \mathcal{I}})- \bphi(\bx_{t, \mathcal{J}} )$.
 Since $\bphi(\bx_{t+\delta t, \mathcal{I}})$ may be very different from $\bphi(\bx_{t, \mathcal{J}} )$ when $\mathcal{J} \neq \mathcal{I}$, the resulting $\bz_{t+\delta t, \mathcal{I}} - \bz_t$ will be very noisy.
 However, the definition in \cref{eq:latent} will yield:

 which directly measures the change in the patch $\mathcal{I}$, thus reducing noise and leading to more stable training.
-We refer to the approach that adopts the naive formulation $\bz_{t+\delta t,\mathcal{I}} = \varphi(\bx_{t+\delta t, \mathcal{I}})$ and identifies the macroscopic dynamics via $\mathcal{L}$ as the baseline.
+We refer to the approach that adopts the naive formulation $\bz_{t+\delta t,\mathcal{I}} = \bphi(\bx_{t+\delta t, \mathcal{I}})$ and derives the macroscopic dynamics via $\mathcal{L}$ as the baseline.
 A detailed comparison of our method with the baseline is provided in \cref{sec:results}.

 \paragraph*{Theoretical justification.} In many microscopic systems, the microscopic interactions between lattice sites are local.
 For instance, microscopic interactions are limited to the first nearest neighbor in the Ising model, and are limited to a finite cutoff distance in alloy systems.
-Under such cases, when $\delta t$ is small enough, the increments:
+Under this locality assumption, when the time increment $\delta t$ is sufficiently small, the state increments on disjoint spatial patches are approximately independent.
+Specifically, define the short-time increments